 Donate

-The Ukrainian DP-journal CHORS was initially planned to be a quarterly.
-However, the first CHORS edition in 1946 was also the last.
-These documents provide an insight into the reasons for the non-publishing of further editions but also deliver indicators for the material situation of the Ukrainian diaspora in the American occupation zone of Germany in general.
+The Ukrainian DP journal KHORS was initially planned to be quarterly.
+However, the first KHORS edition in 1946 was also the last.
+These documents provide an insight into the reasons for the non-publishing of further editions and deliver indicators for the material situation of the Ukrainian diaspora in the American occupation zone of Germany in general.

-A second and third edition of CHORS were seemingly planned shortly after publishing the first edition.
-Indicator for this thesis is the handwritten list of planned content for these two editions.
-On the back of this very document it is visible that it was initially an old document of the German Air-Force from World War Two.
-These forms were handed out to the DPs immediately after the war as notepaper and allow the assumption that these notes were made not later than in the earlier second half of the 1940s.
+A second and third editions of KHORS were seemingly planned shortly after publishing the first edition.
+The indicator for this thesis is the handwritten list of planned content for these two editions.
+On the back of this document, it is visible that it was initially an old document of the German Air Force from World War Two.
+These forms were handed out to the DPs immediately after the war as notepaper, allowing the assumption that these notes were made not later than in the earlier second half of the 1940s.

-Not only did the editors plan for the second and third edition already.
+Not only did the editors already plan for the second and third editions.
 They also collected reviews on the first edition.
-While many readers praised the content of the journal in the highest notes, the quality of the materials that the magazine was created from is criticized more than once.
+While many readers praised the content of the journal in the highest notes, the quality of the materials that the magazine was created from has been criticized more than once.
 Some readers complain about the journal being already damaged when it was delivered, others claim that the quality of the paper is outstandingly bad.

-The editors knew about this material situation, as Kostec’kyj himself had to contact ten potential publishers until he found one in the city of Regensburg willing to publish the first CHORS edition.
+The editors knew about this material situation, as Kostetskyi himself had to contact ten potential publishers until he found one in the city of Regensburg willing to publish the first KHORS edition.

-Aware of this struggle, he wrote in the planned introduction for CHORS 2, planned to be published under the name “German-Ukrainian-Almanac” in late 1951, that “‘CHORS’, planned to become a Quarterly of fine literature and arts, has no more appeared […]– on account of the special financial circumstances in the emigrant’s situation”.
+Aware of this struggle, he wrote in the planned introduction for KHORS 2, planned to be published under the name “German-Ukrainian-Almanac” in late 1951, that KHORS, planned to become a Quarterly of fine literature and arts, has no more appeared […]– on account of the special financial circumstances in the emigrant’s situation.”

 Such permission was helpful for editors struggling with the material situation.
-It seemed that CHORS also tried to apply for such permission.
-Though the document about publishing a “Ukrainian literary-artistic almanac” is unfortunately not addressed to any receiver and could therefore also have been directed to a potential publisher, it does not seem less likely that this letter was used to receive a permission from the authority.
+It seemed that KHORS also tried to apply for such permission.
+Though the document about publishing a “Ukrainian literary-artistic almanac” is unfortunately not addressed to any receiver and could, therefore, have been directed to a potential publisher, it does not seem less likely that this letter was used to receive permission from the authority.

 Title: